 Easy cod fish stew with vegetables in the tradition of Northern Germany.
-Big flavors, short cooking time, optional creamy or clear, tomato infused broth.
+Big flavors, short cooking time, choice of a creamy or clear, tomato infused broth.

 Fish Stew with Cod – a German Classic